There is no shortage of places that offer a shopping cart full of penny stocks. Finding them is easy, picking the right ones is the tough part.

 Alright, so you have a grasp on what penny stock are and you have concluded that the penny stock market is right for you.
-You may be wondering where to get started and how to find potential penny stock investments.
+You may be wondering where to get started, how to find penny stocks, and how to buy penny stocks.
 This is the tricky part because a lack of research, and purchasing too quickly can lead to costly mistakes and losses.

 To Find Penny Stocks:

 Finding the right penny stocks difficult.
 Taking the time to research penny stock lists and gather information on individual companies will significantly increase the odds of success.
 Purchasing a penny stock because your co-worker who heard someone raving about it on the bus recommended it, is strongly discouraged.

 So, now you’re wondering how to research penny stocks and where to buy penny stocks.

 There are many websites that will offer lists of excellent penny stock investments.
 This is where it is important to proceed with caution and be able to differentiate between legitimate penny stocks and those that are victims of pump and dump schemes (see list below for tips on how to avoid stock scams).
 Finding a website that lists penny stocks is only a starting point.
 A good place to start is Wall Street Survivor’s Investing Ideas page which lists various penny stocks.
 Another option is to use MSN’s Stock Screener which allows you to filter stocks based on desired criteria like price per share.
 But it’s also important to know how to find GOOD penny stocks.
 After going through various lists online, make sure to research each company individually.
 You can evaluate companies using a fundamental analysis approach or a technical analysis approach, the latter being more common for penny stocks.